cheqd/market-monitoring/README.md

 The other parameter that needs to be set is a **market arbitrage threshold** (e.g., 10%), which is the allowed percentage difference allowed before a market pair is counted as susceptible to arbitrage.

-The app is invoked by hitting the `/arbitrage` endpoint, which returns a JSON response with the following details.
+The app is invoked hitting the `/` endpoint (with a `GET` request), which returns a JSON response with the following details.

 ### Response Details